 Is drinking water included?

-It could be a long trip back to the nearest city for clean drinking water.
+It could be quite the distance to the nearest corner store for clean drinking water.
 Always confirm if the water on-site is safe to drink.

 Getting away for a week or even a weekend to cottage country is the perfect way to unwind, but it sure can be stressful – and expensive – if you choose the wrong place.
 Price is always important, but knowing what you want in a vacation is also imperative if you want to truly enjoy your time away.

 Good luck in your search for the perfect cottage rental!